-As your organization resumes and adapts operations, you will need to understand and comply with changing regulations based on local, state and federal guidance.
+As your organization plans to resume and adapt operations, you will need to comply with legislation and policies at the local, state and federal levels.

-This guide provides employer resources, expert guidance and topics for consideration as you implement new policies and make strategic decisions to help your business succeed and thrive as you navigate the way forward.
+This guide provides employer resources, expert guidance and topics for consideration as you formulate new policies and make strategic decisions to help your business succeed and thrive as you navigate the way forward.